 - Go local - The easiest way to save money in Thailand is to simply live like a local.
 Take local buses, eat street food, and drink local beer.
-The average Thai lives on a less than $230 USD per month in Bangkok, even less in the country side.
+The average Thai lives on a less than $230 USD per month in Bangkok, and on even less in the country side.
 If you stay at cheap guesthouses and eat the street food, you can spend as little as $10 USD per day.

 - Eat the street food - Speaking of street food, don’t be afraid to eat it.
 It’s safe- even safer than a restaurant.
 If it wasn’t, the Thais wouldn’t be packing the stalls each day.
 You’ll find the best of Thailand’s food on the street and it will cost you a fraction of what you pay at a restaurant.

 - Take advantage of Happy Hour – Thailand’s many happy hours have half-priced drinks and 2-for-1 specials.

 - Buy beer at 7-Eleven – Buying beer at Thailand’s ubiquitous 7-Elevens and drinking outside will save you quite a bit on your bar tab.

 Top Things to See and Do

 - Explore Bangkok – The heart of Thailand, this crazy city is a must-see.
 Most travelers don’t like it right away but it grows on you.
 Explore temples, palaces, amazing markets, shops, one of the craziest nightlife scenes in the world, and of course, amazing Thai food.
 At first, I didn’t like this place but it grew on me.
 Now, I love this city and return frequently.

 - Find Adventure Around Chiang Mai – Chiang Mai is an old city ringed with temples and surrounded by jungle.
 It’s a good launching pad for jungle treks into the area; there is a nearby elephant sanctuary, and the Chiang Mai night market is a place for some of the best deals in the country.